opensearch-project/opensearch-sdk-java/DEVELOPER_GUIDE.md

 #### Enable the extensions feature flag

-Extensions is an experimental feature, so you must enable the extensions feature either before or when you run OpenSearch.
+Extensions are experimental in OpenSearch 2.8, so you must enable them either before or when you run OpenSearch.
 You can enable the feature flag using one of the following options.

 ##### Option 1